Skip to main content

 • You will normally be asked to confirm whether the details you gave when you took out the policy are correct.
 If you are unwilling or unable to provide this evidence, the insurer is unlikely to pay the claim and may cancel your policy.

-• If the insurer becomes aware that you did have unspent convictions when you took out the policy which you didn’t disclose when asked, they could avoid your policy, refuse the claim, reduce any claim pay outs and you may be prosecuted.
+• If the insurer becomes aware that you had an unspent conviction when you took out the policy which you didn’t disclose when asked, they could avoid your policy, refuse the claim, reduce any payouts and you may be prosecuted.

-How can insurers find out about my criminal record?
+How can an insurer find out about my criminal record?

-Insurers do not have access to police records.
-They are unable to do a basic criminal record check on you without your consent.
+Insurers do not have access to police records and they’re unable to do a criminal record check without your consent.

-Generally, when you take out a policy, an insurer will rely on what you tell them.
-Occasionally, they may ask you provide proof of certain aspects, but this rarely relates to criminal records.
-In theory, it could.
-Technically, an insurer could ask you to provide proof of your unspent convictions.
-This could be done via a basic disclosure that you apply for and then show them.
-Bear in mind that insurers may have other methods of checking what information you’ve provided them with.
-For example, they could do an internet search.
+Generally, when you take out a policy an insurer will rely on what you tell them.
+Occasionally, they may ask you to provide proof of certain aspects (for example your no claims bonus), but this rarely relates to criminal records.
+In theory, an insurer could ask you to provide proof of your unspent conviction (with a basic DBS certificate).
+However, insurers may use other methods to check what information you’ve provided them with (for example doing an internet search).

-However, it’s more likely that your insurer will take more interest in your criminal record when you make a claim.
-At this point, insurers normally check through with you the details they have.
-If you tell them something different to what you told them when you took out the policy, they may investigate further.
-If the claim is quite big, they might do an internet search against your name to see if that flags anything up.
+It’s more likely that your insurer will take more interest in your criminal record when you make a claim.
+At this point, insurers normally check the details you have previously given them.
+If this is different to what you’ve told them when you took out the policy, they may investigate further.
+If the claim is quite big, they might do an internet search against your name to see if that flags anything.

-Regardless of whether an insurer becomes suspicious, or if it’s just a routine policy of theirs to check a certain percentage of claims, you need to be clear about the practical way that an insurer can find out about your criminal record.
+Regardless of whether an insurer is carrying out an investigation or routinely checking a certain percentage of claims they receive, you need to be clear about how an insurer might find out about your criminal record.

-Now, insurers can ask you to provide proof of your unspent convictions.
-They should normally do this by asking you to obtain a basic disclosure.
-There is a £18 cost – you should ask whether they’ll cover this cost of this.
-However, you might be expected to pay the cost of this as part of cooperating with the claims process.
+Insurers can ask you to provide proof of your unspent convictions.
+They should normally do this by asking you to obtain a basic DBS certificate.
+The cost is £21.50 – you should check whether your insurer will cover this.
+They might expect you to pay as part of ‘cooperating with the claims process’.

 When you make a claim on your insurance, your insurer will undergo a claims validation process.
-As part of this process, they will either go through the details of your policy over the telephone, or send a representative to your home.
-As part of this, they will normally ask you to confirm that the information you gave regarding previous convictions is accurate.
+They will either go through the details of your policy over the telephone, or send a representative to your home.
+You will usually be asked to confirm that the information you gave regarding previous convictions is accurate.

-If you have answered the questions relating to convictions correctly when first taking out the policy (or at the appropriate renewal stage), your claim should proceed as normal.
+If you answered the questions relating to convictions correctly when you took out the policy) or at the appropriate renewal stage), your claim should proceed as normal.

 It may be that, because of the conviction, your insurer decides to look into your claim in greater detail.
-Although this may be frustrating, you must be seen to be cooperating with your insurer.
-The presence of a conviction on a policy should have no bearing on whether the claim is paid out, so long as it was properly fully disclosed when the policy was taken out (or at the appropriate renewal stage).
-See above.
+Although this is frustrating, you must be seen to be cooperating with your insurer.
+The presence of a conviction on a policy should have no bearing on whether the claim is paid out, so long as it was properly disclosed when the policy was taken out (or at the appropriate renewal stage).

-If you were not asked about convictions, any unspent convictions you had before taking out the policy cannot be used by the insurer as a reason for not paying out.
+If you were not asked about convictions, any unspent convictions you had when you took out the policy cannot be used by the insurer as a reason for not paying out.

-The only rare situation where you may encounter problems is where the insurer is claiming to have asked you about convictions.
-If this is the case, they would be required to provide evidence of asking a clear and specific question when you took out the policy (or when you last renewed).
-If this happens, you will be able to complain to the Financial Ombudsman Service.
+If the insurer claims to have asked you about convictions, they would need to provide evidence that a clear and specific question was asked when you took out the policy (or when you last renewed).

 What if my insurer refuses to pay a claim due to non-disclosure or misrepresentation?